 Italy was, is, and always would be irrefutable proof of wonder.
 History, art, architecture, fashion, pizza, and pasta.
 I mean; there is not a single person on this Earth that doesn’t like pasta.
 And If you like even one of the aforementioned attributes Italy has blessed us with, then you, my friend may not love, love Italy, but at least you respect it.
-And as it comes, the fundamental mindset of visiting a place such as Italy is: one’s expectations will be met and surpassed; /in a good way certainly/.
+And as it comes, the fundamental mindset of Italy visit is: one’s expectations will be met and surpassed; /in a good way certainly/.

 Now, let’s discuss why you should visit it.